Jakob4613/MSAT_TEL/README.md

  - The power level is set to its maximum.
  - Auto acknowledgement is disabled.
  - Address size is set to 3 bits.
- - Channel is set to 0x05.
+ - Channel is set to 0x28 to align with the optimal frequency of 2440 Mhz of the antennas.

 Setting up this configuration requires a lot of attention as the smallest misconfiguration may destroy the complete system.